 - Strain out the lemons and discard, saving the water.

 - Add the vinegar to mixture and pour it into a spray bottle.

-A sweet-smelling, all-purpose insect repellent, lavender essential oil performed well in recent studies as both a tick deterrent and a method of preventing tick eggs from hatching.
+A calming, all-purpose insect repellent, lavender essential oil works well as both a tick deterrent and a method of preventing tick eggs from hatching.
 Use lavender in soaps, lotions, spray repellents, potpourris and under cushions and rugs.
 Lavender also works for fleas!

 A 2007 South African study found that formulas containing diluted lavender at rates of 10 to 20 percent lavender performed well as tick repellents when compared artificial DEET (N,N-diethyl-m-toluamide) sprays.

-Tea tree is another essential oil that repels parasites including fleas and ticks.
+Tea tree oil essential oil tick repellent is another way to repels parasites including fleas and ticks.
 Tea tree oil can also help eliminate worms and fungal infections such as ringworm.
-Mix a few drops of tea tree with water and spray your dog daily to keep away ticks and fleas. **Do NOT use tea tree oil on CATS!!**
+Mix a few drops of tea tree with water and spray your dog daily to keep away ticks and fleas.